dskanth/Work-Diary/README.md

 # Work-Diary
-Log your day to day work at office

 Log all of your day-to-day work at office, with this tool.
+Features include add/edit entries, search entries, email the entire data to a user.
+All your entries are stored in an xml file (events.xml).
+It uses Swiftmailer library to send email with the xml file attached.

+Setup:
 It just requires PHP 5.2+, no need of any database.
-All your entries are stored in an xml file (events.xml).

 Configuration:
 Edit config.php file to suit your requirements.